raspberry-pi-5

 • $80 for the 8GB RAM version

-It will start production next October.
-It is already available for pre-order, and it is foreseeable that soon we will find it in all our usual suppliers.
-Although I can already tell you that it will not be the price at which we will see it (more like 150€).
+Manufacturing will begin next October.
+It is already available for pre-order, and it is foreseeable that we will soon find it at all our usual suppliers.
+Although I already warn you that it won’t be at that price that we see it (expect around 150€).

-As a personal comment and reflection on the news, I am sorry to see that progressively Raspberry Pi is moving further away from its original purpose.
-Which, in theory, was to provide a cheap platform for everyone to have access to computing and Linux.
+As a personal comment and reflection on the news, I am sad to see that Raspberry Pi is progressively moving further away from its original purpose.
+Which, in theory, was to provide a cheap platform so that everyone had access to computing and Linux.

-We have more power, even though it means an increase in cost.
-We all know that it has reached absurd levels where it was above much more powerful “conventional” computers.
+We are getting more and more power, even if it means an increase in cost.
+We all know it reached absurd levels where it was above much more powerful “conventional” computers.

-In the same line, I still do not understand why the GPIO header has not been improved.
-Or that low-cost versions are not available (it is assumed that 1GB and 2GB versions will appear in the future).
+Along the same lines, I still don’t understand why the GPIO header hasn’t been improved.
+Or why there are no low-cost versions (it is supposed that 1GB and 2GB versions will appear in the future).
 Or that there is a version with eMMC.
-Which, for me, are the problems that should be resolved.
+Which, for me, are the problems it should solve.

-Problems that have been solved in other micro-PCs such as the Orange Pi 3B, which in a way have captured the original spirit of the project better than the Raspberry Pi itself.
+Problems that have been solved in other micro-PCs like the Orange Pi 3B, which in a way have captured the original spirit of the project better than Raspberry Pi itself.

 In any case, we finally have the long-awaited Raspberry Pi 5.
-A much more powerful and improved model compared to previous models, and which will surely be very well received by the community.
+A much more powerful and improved model compared to previous ones, and one that will surely be very well received by the community.

 References: